Download a PDF of this memo

 We start by computing M-Risk and determining primary sources of risk.
 Market fundamentals are incorporated, along with liquidity, market pricing of the curve (including volatility and skew).
 Client objectives and capital/counterparty constraints also play roles in hedge structure and execution.

-Outcomes associated with an M-Risk approach each client’s unique objectives in a cost-effective manner.
+Outcomes associated with an M-Risk approach seek to achieve each client’s unique objectives in a cost- effective manner.

-Pain and disruptions within oil and gas industries caused by the pandemic in 2020 present a case study on the efficacy of M-Risk as a superior option to VaR.
-Our methodology enabled clients to hold tight during the turbulence, positioning many to be positively positioned for capitalizing on growth opportunities.
+Pain and disruptions within the oil and gas industry caused by the pandemic in 2020 present a case study on the efficacy of M-Risk as a superior option to VaR.
+Our methodology enabled clients to hold tight during the turbulence, providing many the opportunity to capitalize on growth opportunities.

-For instance, a deal where a financial sponsor wanted a client to hedge 80 percent of its volume (and risk) in an acquisition for five years ended up being a teachable moment for both the sponsor and the client.
+For instance, a deal where a financial sponsor wanted a client to hedge 80 percent of its volume (and risk) in an acquisition for five years showcased M-Risk’s practical strength to both the sponsor and the client.

 We used M-Risk to give them the visibility to understand their predominant risk was oil, while their largest hedging costs would be from deferred gas basis and NGLs, enabling them to make efficient and effective hedge decisions — something they wouldn’t have been able to see based solely on VaR.
 We proposed constructing a hedge that achieved at least 80 percent risk reduction (as desired), at least 80 percent revenue hedged while minimizing spending to achieve it.

-This structure reduced risk to the level required by the sponsor and ultimately resulted in a savings on execution costs in the neighborhood of $10 to $20 million.
+This structure reduced risk to the level required by the sponsor and ultimately resulted in a savings on execution costs of about $10 to $20 million.

 If this client had been forced to hedge in the prescribed way, costs likely would have been at least two times higher.
 This hedge strategy also meant allocating a larger percentage of trades into crude (since this was the intersection of the highest risk and highest liquidity), which became a very fortunate position by March of 2020.